Genpact (NYSE:G) Releases FY 2021 Earnings Guidance

-The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, June 23rd.
-Shareholders of record on Friday, June 11th will be paid a dividend of $0.108 per share.
-This represents a $0.43 dividend on an annualized basis and a yield of 0.97%.
-The ex-dividend date is Thursday, June 10th.
-Genpact’s dividend payout ratio (DPR) is currently 23.24%.
+The business also recently declared a quarterly dividend, which will be paid on Wednesday, June 23rd.
+Investors of record on Friday, June 11th will be paid a dividend of $0.108 per share.
+The ex-dividend date of this dividend is Thursday, June 10th.
+This represents a $0.43 annualized dividend and a yield of 0.94%.
+Genpact’s dividend payout ratio is currently 23.24%.

-In related news, CEO N. V. Tyagarajan sold 70,000 shares of the stock in a transaction that occurred on Friday, April 16th.
-The stock was sold at an average price of $45.01, for a total value of $3,150,700.00.
-Following the completion of the transaction, the chief executive officer now directly owns 693,765 shares in the company, valued at $31,226,362.65.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, SVP Balkrishan Kalra sold 2,147 shares of the firm’s stock in a transaction on Wednesday, March 10th.
-The stock was sold at an average price of $42.36, for a total value of $90,946.92.
+In other news, SVP Balkrishan Kalra sold 2,147 shares of the company’s stock in a transaction dated Wednesday, March 10th.
+The shares were sold at an average price of $42.36, for a total transaction of $90,946.92.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, CEO N. V. Tyagarajan sold 70,000 shares of the company’s stock in a transaction dated Tuesday, May 25th.
+The stock was sold at an average price of $44.57, for a total transaction of $3,119,900.00.
+Following the completion of the transaction, the chief executive officer now owns 693,765 shares of the company’s stock, valued at approximately $30,921,106.05.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 73,147 shares of company stock worth $3,284,447.
+In the last quarter, insiders sold 143,147 shares of company stock worth $6,404,347.
 Insiders own 2.39% of the company’s stock.

 About Genpact